Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Contributors

-Facilitator: Holger Robrecht, Director of Sustainability Management, ICLEI Europe, Germany
+Facilitator: Holger Robrecht, ICLEI European Secretariat, Germany

 Pekka Salminen, Union of Baltic Cities, Environmental Secretariat, Finland

-Rapporteur: Esther Kreutz, Union of Baltic Cities, Environmental Secretariat, Finland
+Esther Kreutz, Union of Baltic Cities, Environmental Secretariat, Finland

 Organised by ICLEI

-Facilitator: Per Bodker Andersen, Deputy Mayor of Kolding, Denmark
+Facilitator: Per Bødker Andersen, Deputy Mayor of Kolding, Denmark (tbc) Michael Damm, Head of Environment, Aalborg, Denmark |

 Organised by ICLEI & the Metropolitan Council of Dunkerque

-Session Language: English and French Contact person: garrigat@amb.cat |
+Session Language: English and French Contact person: |

 Objectives